siegerts/xiegerts.com/content/post/slack-app-bolt-python-amplify/index.md

 {{< /note >}}

 Slack apps and bots are a handy way to automate and streamline repetitive tasks.
-Slack's [bolt-python](https://api.slack.com/start/building/bolt-python) consolidates the different mechanisms to capture Slack interactions into a single library.
+Slack's [Bolt](https://api.slack.com/start/building/bolt-python) framework consolidates the different mechanisms to capture and interact with Slack events into a single library.

 From the [Slack Bolt documentation](https://api.slack.com/tools/bolt):